ahnopologetic/analyze-tracking/README.md

 Use this to understand where your events live in the code and how they’re being tracked.

-[GPT-4o mini](https://platform.openai.com/docs/models/gpt-4o-mini) is used for generating descriptions of events, properties, and implementations.
+Your LLM of choice is used for generating descriptions of events, properties, and implementations.

 See [schema.json](schema.json) for a JSON Schema of the output.